-Childcare volunteers provide childcare during our Parent Support Group meetings.
-These volunteers must have experience working with young children.
+Prerequisites: Experience working with children.
 Early Childhood Education certification and/or experience is an asset.

 Volunteer drivers assist by driving blind or partially sighted staff and volunteers to and from programs, or to gather supplies necessary for programs.
 All driving volunteers will be reimbursed for mileage at the going rate.